Published on Tuesday 12 February 2019 in Van News

 And there are huge amounts of storage solutions to choose from including modular stacked solutions, self-built wooden storage, slide-in form-fitted draws, door-hung storage, and more.

-Finally, leasing is one of the most popular ways to drive a brand-new van, and as part of most lease agreements you need to keep the van in relatively good nick (because of fair wear and tear guidelines) – that's where ply lining can save you from incurring any charges at the end of your lease contract.
+Finally, van leasing is one of the most popular ways to drive a brand-new LCV, and as part of most lease agreements you need to keep the van in relatively good nick (because of fair wear and tear guidelines) – that's where ply lining can save you from incurring any charges at the end of your lease contract.